kopia/kopia/site/content/docs/FAQs/_index.md

 #### How Do I Decrease Kopia's Memory (RAM) Usage?

-It is difficult to know what is causing high memory use on your machine without details about your unique issue (which you can post about [on the forums](https://https://kopia.discourse.group/).
+It is difficult to know what is causing high memory use on your machine without details about your unique issue (which you can post about [on the community forums](https://https://kopia.discourse.group/)).
 However, generally speaking, [compression](#how-do-i-enable-compression) and parallelism (i.e., [simultaneous snapshots or simultaneous uploads](#how-do-i-decrease-kopias-cpu-usage)) are two big culprits of memory usage in Kopia when creating snapshots.
 If you want to decrease the amount of memory used by Kopia, you should tweak these settings:

 * Disabling compression will result in less memory usage than enabling compression.
 If you want to keep compression, [compression benchmarks](../advanced/compression/) suggest the `s2`, `deflate`, and `gzip` are the most memory-friendly compression algorithms when backing up small files.
 When backing up large files, all the compression algorithms have similar memory usage.
 Thus, if your machine has low memory, try `s2`, `deflate`, or `gzip`.
 Read the FAQ on [enabling compression](#how-do-i-decrease-kopias-cpu-usage) to learn how to change or remove compression in Kopia.
 * Decreasing the number of parallel snapshots and parallel file reads will decrease Kopia's memory usage because Kopia will run fewer simultaneous processes.
 Read the FAQ on [decreasing Kopia's CPU usage](#how-do-i-decrease-kopias-cpu-usage) to learn how to decrease parallelism in Kopia.